-When should you visit Switzerland summer or winter?
+When should you visit Switzerland in summer or winter?

 Is Switzerland expensive?

-But keep in mind, after flights ensure you book your hotels sooner (or book then with flights).
-Hotels in peak season will be pricey and on an average it will be $100-$150 for 2-3 star hotel and $300+ USD and upwards for 4 or 5 star hotel in a prime location in Zurich – based on this itinerary.
+But keep in mind, after flights ensure you book your hotels sooner (or book than with flights).
+Hotels in peak season will be pricey and on average, it will be $100-$150 for 2-3 star hotels and $300+ USD and upwards for 4 or 5-star hotels in a prime location in Zurich – based on this itinerary.

 Other cities mentioned in the itinerary are not behind, but those towns are small, so even if you book/get a cheaper place outside the old town you will be fine in terms of sightseeing.